 Richard Yim is a 3rd year undergraduate studying applied mathematics and statistics with a specialization in computing; he is really into probability theory and statistics.
 2019-2020 will be his second year with LAMC.
 When he is not studying and learning math and statistics you can find him at the keyboard jamming, or in the gym power-lifting.

-Jacob Zhang is a second year double majoring in math and computer science.
-He is a recipient of the UCLA Math Undergraduate Merit Scholarship (MUMS).
+Jacob Zhang is a third year double majoring in math and computer science.
+He is a recipient of the UCLA Math Undergraduate Merit Scholarship (MUMS) and the UCLA Basil Gordon Prize for Putnam 2019.
 In high school he was co-president of the Canyon Crest Academy Math Team, directed a math summer program for advanced middle schoolers, and lectured at the San Diego Math Circle.
-In his free time he enjoys running, rock climbing, reading, and traveling, and he is currently trying to learn Chinese.
+In his free time he enjoys running, rock climbing, reading, traveling, and learning Chinese.

 Shangjie Zhang is a third year undergraduate majoring in mathematics.
 This is his third year in Math Circle as a teaching assistant as well.
 Previously he has also been a counselor at a high school summer math program twice.
 His primary field of interest is algebra and topology.
 He hopes you guys enjoy the Math Circle.